Estimated reading time: 3 minutes

 6. Balance the 5 elements

-Honey is referred as “Yogavahi” since it has a quality of penetrating the deepest tissues of the body.
+Honey is referred to as “Yogavahi” since it has the quality of penetrating the deepest tissues of the body.
 When honey is used with other herbal preparations, it enhances the medicinal qualities of those preparations and also helps them to reach the deeper tissues.

 7. Blood sugar regulation

 Even though honey contains simple sugars, it is NOT the same as white sugar or artificial sweeteners.
 Its exact combination of fructose and glucose actually helps the body regulate blood sugar levels.
-Some honeys have a low hypoglycemic index, so they don’t jolt your blood sugar.
-Watch this video Sweetener Comparison where I compare stevia, brown rice syrup, honey, molasses and agave, and discuss the strengths and weaknesses of each.
+Some kinds of honey have a low hypoglycemic index, so they don’t jolt your blood sugar.
+Watch this video Sweetener Comparison where I compare stevia, brown rice syrup, honey, molasses, and agave, and discuss the strengths and weaknesses of each.